Education in Ghana: Development of technical and vocational education

-There is an informal education sector in Ghana, which is usually made up of vocational and technical training institutions.
-These institutions are informal because they do not take place in a classroom setting; instead, they usually take the form of apprenticeships, direct learning, practice, and supervision from trainers.
-There is usually no official or recognized certification or qualifications given to trainees.

 Developing TVET is considered a priority by central authorities to tackle poverty and unemployment.

-TVET in Ghana faces numerous problems: low completion rates (in 2011, 1.6% of the population got a TVET degree whereas 11% of the population followed a TVET programme), poorly trained instructors and a lack of infrastructure.
+TVET in Ghana faces problems: low completion rates (in 2011, 1.6% of the population got a TVET degree whereas 11% of the population followed a TVET programme), poorly trained instructors and a lack of infrastructure.
 Ghanaian industries criticize the lack of practical experience of formal graduates, and the lack of basic skills (reading and writing) of informal apprentices.
 In 2008, the OECD reproached the opacity of the qualifications framework and the multiplication of worthless TVET certificates.
 The Council for Technical and Vocational Education and Training (COTVET) observed that both informal and graduated TVET students struggle to find a job, and then have to deal with income volatility or low wages.
 TVET, therefore, suffers from a poor reputation among students, parents and employers.

 In 2005, a micro-credit system in favor of low-skilled unemployed youth was implemented (the STEP programme).
 In 2006, the COTVET was created and entrusted with the mission of coordinating TVET policies in Ghana.
 The council introduced a National Youth Fund in 2006, and proposed a TVET qualifications framework in 2010.
 It also tries to frame the informal sector through a National Apprenticeship Programme (NAP) and to strengthen guidance and counselling at the basic education level.

-The impacts are difficult to assess: 90% of training is informal and both the public and private sectors are highly segmented.
+The impacts are "difficult to assess": 90% of training is informal and the public and private sectors are segmented.
 The Ministry of Education itself admits its incapacity to provide a statistical view of the TVET sector in Ghana.